mautic/.github/README.md

 ### Become a Member

-Join the community today!
-As a member, you will:
+Join Mautic today!
+As a member, you're able to:

 - Get early access to updates and events.
 - Contribute ideas and feedback to guide our roadmap.